Laterunner/Chess-Scoresheet-Generator-V1/README.md

 # Chess-Scoresheet-Generator-V1
-🔍 What this code does
+🔍 What this code does:
 - ✅ Automatic page breaks for long games
 - ✅ Each page shows 60 pairs of moves (3 columns × 20 rows)
 - ✅ Empty fields will be filled with ____
 - ✅ Header only appears on page 1 (optionally expandable)

-💻 How to install
+💻 How to install:
   pip install python-chess reportlab pdf2image

 💻 Use example: PGN → PDF + JPG